 James Lindsay, Ph.D. is Associate Director and Chief Software Architect within the Knowledge Systems Group.
 Prior to joining Dana-Farber, James was a Co-founder of Smpl Bio, a bioinformatics company which builds web based tools that simplify complex statistical and analytical tasks for bench biologists.
 He brings expertise in software architecture, bioinformatics, genomics and machine learning.
 Within the Knowledge Systems Group, James leads several new initiatives, including the MatchMiner platform for algorithmically matching genomic profiles to clinical trials.

-Ersin Ciftci is a Senior Software Engineer within the group.
+Ersin Ciftci is a Principal Software Engineer within the group.
 After graduating with a BS in Computer Science from Hacettepe University (2010), he has worked in several companies as a software engineer.
 He is a cloud computing enthusiast interested in web development, open source technologies and agile software development.
 In the Knowledge Systems group, Ersin is our lead software engineer for the cBioPortal for Cancer Genomics.

 Catherine Del Vecchio Fitz

-Catherine Del Vecchio Fitz, Ph.D., is a Research Scientist in Clinical Genomics within the group.
+Catherine Del Vecchio Fitz, Ph.D., is a Senior Research Scientist in Clinical Genomics within the group.
 Prior to joining Dana-Farber, Catherine was a principal scientist at N-of-One, Inc., working to provide clinical interpretation of molecular tests in order to improve treatment options and outcomes for cancer patients.
 Catherine has specific expertise in molecular and cellular biology, translational cancer research, and genomics.
 Within the Knowledge Systems Group, Catherine is leading efforts to create an open-access precision medicine cancer knowledge base and to enable genomically-driven clinical trial matching within the MatchMiner platform.

-Priti Kumari, M.S. is a Bioinformatics Engineer within the group.
+Priti Kumari, M.S. is a Bioinformatics Team Lead within the group.
 Prior to joining Dana-Farber, Priti worked as a Bioinformatics Software Engineer at the University of Maryland School of Medicine, Institute For Genome Sciences.
 She brings expertise in bioinformatics, genomics, and next-generation sequence analysis.
 Within the Knowledge Systems Group, Priti leads development of the cBioPortal @ DFCI, an online portal for mining all sequencing data at Dana-Farber.

 Tali Mazor, Ph.D., is a Computational Biology Scientist within the group.
 Prior to joining Dana-Farber, Tali received her Ph.D. in Biomedical Sciences from the University of California San Francisco where she studied the heterogeneity and evolution of brain tumor genomics and epigenomics.
 She brings expertise in genomics, translational cancer research and computational biology.
 Within the Knowledge Systems Group, Tali will focus on several initiatives, including outreach and training for cBioPortal and genomic analysis of data from the Profile and GENIE projects.